As winter descends on Berlin, this incredible city transforms into a festive wonderland with many Christmas markets.

 The choices we make have an environmental and social impact on the places we visit.
 Try to implement these responsible travel measures when visiting the Christmas markets.

 The Christmas markets in Berlin are held at several locations around the city.
-The most popular are at Gendarmenmarkt (temporarily relocated to Babelplatz) and Charlottenburg Palace.
+The most popular are at Gendarmenmarkt, Alexanderplatz and Charlottenburg Palace.

-If you would like to leave a review of Berlin Xmas Market, feel free to comment below.
+Please comment below if you want to leave a review of the Berlin Xmas Market.